Khaleed/migreat/README.md

 - Migration flow animation using HTML5 canvas complete the data visualisation.
 - The code is written following some functional programming principles using the [lodash](https://lodash.com/) utility library.
 - The first part of this project is to visualise U.S. immigration data for the top 20 country of origins.
-- The project is a work in progress.
+- The project is a work in progress and the data is not shared.

 ## Installation